mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Image-Based Defect Detection for Manufacturing Inspection/README.md

 - A pretrained-network workflow using a **MathWorks provided pretrained network** (recommended: `resnet18`)

 ### Suggested Steps:
+Open the "ImageBasedDefectSystem_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
 1. Define defect modes and labels (keep it small)
     - Choose 2–3 defect types plus PASS (start with binary `PASS` vs `FAIL` if time is short).
     - Store labels in a table loaded by `readtable(...)`.